minprog/platforms/basics/1 workshop/mac/index.md

 and click "Install".

-If you're getting an error message, try installing it manually.
+If you find an error message, try installing it manually.
 Goto <https://developer.apple.com/download/all/?q=Command%20Line%20Tools%20for%20Xcode>.
 Download and install the latest non-beta version from this page.